-Participants will receive a second dose of COVID-19 vaccine eight weeks after the first vaccine (a standard dose of Pfizer-BioNTech vaccine given in the community or in the study).
+They will be given a second dose of COVID-19 vaccine eight weeks after the first.
 The second dose of vaccine will be one of the following:

 - 1. A full standard dose of Pfizer-BioNTec vaccine - 2.
 A third of a standard dose of Pfizer-BioNTec vaccine